 Online marketers have a small enough window of opportunity in which to grab their customers’ attention as it is.
 It’s our job to make this cultural resource our friend, and certainly not to defy it!
 Creating a familiar online user experience is perhaps more important than design.
 So when designing your site, here are some issues you should always consider:

 When a product is clicked on it should have a dedicated page with a detailed description, price and multiple pictures, plus an Add to Cart button.

 Successful online business means meeting the expectations of your customers every step of the way.
 Keeping an eye on the semiotics of your market space is an invaluable guide for ensuring these expectations are met.
-To learn more on the ways in which people use websites and consume information check out our blog on eye tracking.
+To learn more on the ways in which people use websites and consume information check out Melbourne digital marketing blog on eye tracking.

 Sign up to get insights & inspiration in your inbox.

 3892 people are reading this newsletter every week